quasar-team/CanModule/Documentation/sphinx-source/reconnection.rst

 The reconnection thread then decides, according to it's configuration, if there is something to do (condition=it checks counters and timeouts) and what to do (action=reset single bus or whole board or nothing).

+This behavior can be controlled using the classes:

+.. doxygenclass:: CCanAccess
+   :project: CanModule
+   :members: setReconnectBehavior, setReconnectReceptionTimeout, setReconnectFailedSendCount, getReconnectCondition, getReconnectAction

 anagate ("an")
 ==============